-No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
+No dredging of the permanent intake and outfall pipelines for the desalination plant had been carried out.
 Hong Kong Jockey Club (HKJC) submitted further supplementary information to EPD for the discharge licence application during the reporting month and in progress.
-It is very critical to get the discharge licence of the desalination plant before the coming dry season (September 2007).
+It is very critical to get the discharge licence of the desalination plant before the coming dry season (October 2007).

 Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
-The shrub planting was commenced in late April 2007 at the hydroseeded slopes and is in progress.
-According to site record, turf planting (tees, fairways and green) was completed at Holes 3 to 8.
-Hole 18 was capped with sand and planting with turf.
-All of them were located at Northern section of East Course.
-For southern portion of the East Course, construction of permanent drainage/irrigation systems was mostly completed.
-Sand capping at Holes 13-16 was in progress while Hole 11 was planted with turf.
-Central portion (Holes 1, 2, 9 & 17 and remaining part of Hole 18) will be the last portion to be planted with turf.
-Applications of fertilizers and pesticides at Holes 3 to 8 and 11 were recorded.
+The shrub planting was commenced in late April 2007 at the hydroseeded slopes and was in progress.
+According to site record, turf planting (tees, fairways and green) was completed at Holes 3 to 8, 11, 14 and 15.
+Holes 12, 13, 16 and 18 were capped with sand and planting with turf.
+Central portion (Holes 1, 2, 9 and 17) will be the last portion to be planted with turf.
+Applications of fertilizers and pesticides at Holes 3-8 & 11-16 and Holes 3-8, 11, 13-16 & 18 respectively were recorded.
 All measured pesticides concentrations at all fresh water and marine monitoring stations was undetectable.